parischaralampidis3/create_product/README.md

 - i need to handle the send request of the form with the input data.
 - data are saved into xml file.
 - in lib.php file i iterate through the product fields, through enabling a table.
-- i changed my action method in form in order to redirect the submission to table.
 - in products.php i get my lib.php file and be able to render the tables.